-Plants rarely need any pruning, but if needed this should be carried out in spring after flowering has finished.
-Remove unwanted stems, cutting back well inside the leaf canopy to hide the cut ends.
+Plants rarely need any pruning but if needed it should be carried out in spring after flowering has finished.
+Remove unwanted stems cutting back well inside the leaf canopy to hide the cut ends.
 Pruning will prevent female varieties from producing berries the following winter.

 |Full shade, Partial shade

 |Time to ultimate height